-C. H. Springer Building
+C. H. Springer and Wallace Hamilton Building

 The ground floor of this facility serves as the Administrative Center of the campus.
-It houses the offices of the President, Chief Academic Officer, Chief Student Development Officer, Chief Financial Officer, Registrar, Financial Aid, and the Business Office.
+It houses the offices of the President, Vice President of Academic Affairs, Vice President of Student Services, and the Business Office.
 Also located in C. H. Springer on the lower level are two classrooms, a computer lab, and the library.
 The library provides access to nearly 30,000 resources in a variety of formats with a wide religious collection of a size normally only found in much larger institutions.
-The library partners with the Oklahoma Regents for High Education (OSRHE) and the Oklahoma Council of Academic Library Directors (OCALD) to issue and recognize the OK Share Card program.
+The library partners with the Oklahoma Regents for Higher Education (OSRHE) and the Oklahoma Council of Academic Library Directors (OCALD) to issue and recognize the OK Share Card program.
 This partnership expands research capabilities for our students, faculty and guests.
-Also featured within the library are the Pentecostal Research Collection (PRC), the Noel Brooks Collection (NBC), and historic archives for the University.
+Also featured within the library are the Pentecostal Research Collection (PRC), the Noel Brooks Collection (NBC), and historic archives for the university.